aboyce3/aboyce3/README.md

 - 👋 Hi, I’m @aboyce3
-- 👀 I’m interested in Software Development and Web Services.
+- 👀 I’m interested in Software Engineering and Programming Languages.
-- 🌱 I’m currently learning about Database Management and Computer Architecture.
+- 🌱 I’m currently learning about Blockchain, Object Oriented Design, and Language-Based Security.
-- 💞️ I’m looking to collaborate on anything interesting!
+- 💞️ I’m always open to collaboration!
 - 📫 How to reach me: andyboyce30@gmail.com

 <!---